Kiddo-Kris/TheBlackArmsSDX/AVATAR-3.0-CHANGELOG.md

 >This Branch is ENTIRELY SEPERATED from the main branch
 >Therefore this will have its own changelog

+>The Black Arms Avatar 3.0 SDX 2.3.1
+>Removed copyright fraud issue (Bunny had stolen the scripts, I met the real maker)
+>The creator also wishes to remain anonymous with their scripts

->The Black Arms SDX 2.3
+>The Black Arms Avatar 3.0 SDX 2.3
 >Replaced Links on control panel to all go to website now
 >New discord as the old got just got false banned again